This is a best prospect industry sector for this country. Includes a market overview and trade data.

 CIA World Factbook

-15% percent of the population in Argentina is under 24 years old.
+39.21% of the population in Argentina is under 25 years old.

-Although Argentine public universities are free of charge, more than 1,100 students were enrolled in undergraduate programs in the United States during the 2019/20 academic year.
-This is a +2 percent increase from the previous academic year.
+Undergraduate Education: Although Argentine public universities are free-of-charge, more than 1,020 students were enrolled in undergraduate programs in the United States during the 2020-2021 academic year.
+During academic year 2019-2020, there were 1,057 Argentine students pursuing undergraduate degrees in the U.S. This was a 1.3 percent increase from the 2018-2019 academic year.

-Only 145 students from Argentina were enrolled in non-degree programs in the United States during the 2018/19 academic year, a -14.7 percent decrease from the previous academic year.
-Unfortunately, during 2020 there was a large decrease due to local economic downfall.
+Non-Degree: Only 63 students from Argentina were enrolled in non-degree programs in the United States during the 2020-2021 academic year, a 58.8 percent decrease from the previous academic year.
+This follows another large decrease in the number of students in 2019-2020, due to the economic downturn in Argentina.

 - According to the English Proficiency Index released by Education First, Argentina has by far the highest level of English proficiency in Latin America, but there are still opportunities for intensive English program providers, including targeted English programs on selected topics such as finance, law, and accounting.